-So, while fans the world over try to dissect the latest trailer and piece together the various puzzle pieces, let this article guide you through everything there is to know about Death Stranding so far.
+So while fans try to work out what to expect from Kojima's latest offering, let this article guide you through everything there is to know about Death Stranding so far.

 Cut to the chase

 - What is it?
-Honestly, who really knows.
 It’s the debut title from Hideo Kojima’s new studio Kojima Studios.